-Many of our older family photos on old hard drives had succumbed to some amount of bit rot.
-In discovering this unpleasantness, we updated PhotoStructure to detect and skip over photos and videos that are corrupt, with the hope that you’ll have several copies of a given photo, and one of them won’t have bit rot.
+In developing PhotoStructure, we found that many of our photos on older hard drives had succumbed to some amount of bit rot.
+We taught PhotoStructure how to detect and skip over photos and videos that are corrupt, in the hope that you’ll have several copies of a given photo, and one of them won’t have bit rot.

 But this feature just treats the symptom: this doesn’t fix the underlying problem.

 Overcoming bit rot #

 Several advanced filesystems, including Btrfs and ZFS, support data scrubbing, which detects and repairs bit rot automatically.

 Unfortunately, neither Windows nor macOS support these filesystems (and their newer filesystems, like APFS, still don’t detect bit rot).
 Time Machine and Backup and Restore don’t detect bit rot either.

 So: how do normal people use these fancy new filesystems?

 Network-attached storage (NAS) devices hold several large hard drives and quietly do their work safely storing your files.
 You can keep using your favorite OS, but you don’t have to worry about bit rot anymore.

 Most NAS also support hosting Docker images.
 PhotoStructure runs under Docker, and is designed to run smoothly on a NAS.